 - Teen librarian

 - Library director

 - Information architect

-To graduate with the MLS, you must complete 36 credit hours.
+To graduate with the MLIS, you must complete 36 credit hours.

 Requirements are broken down as follows: